arcodetype/darp-rust/readme.md

 curl http://hello-world.projects.test
 ```

-> Note: If your endpoint is unresponsive, try `darp set urls_in_hosts True`.
+> Note: If your endpoint is unresponsive, try `darp config set urls_in_hosts True`.
 It's possible that the `darp-masq` image is not resolving correctly.
 After turning on, a computer password will be required on future runs of the `darp deploy` command.

 Try editing files inside the hello-world project directory in your editor: